bmi-imaginelab/SI-MIL/data_curation/README.md

 ### Setting Up Your Dataset

 1. Download a folder named `test_dataset` from this repo, containing the feature name pickle files.
 You can rename this folder if necessary.
 2. Inside `test_dataset`, create another folder named `slides` and add all your WSIs there.
+Make a JSON file similar as https://github.com/bmi-imaginelab/SI-MIL/blob/main/test_dataset/train_test_dict.json,

 ### Extracting WSI-Level Cell Segmentation